 Liverpool is home to an impressive collection of art galleries from traditional to contemporary work.
 The Walker Art Gallery, houses paintings, sculpture and decorative art from the 13th century to the present day.
 The collection includes European Renaissance paintings, masterpieces by Rubens, Rembrandt and Turner and the winners of the John Moores Painting Prize.

 Tate Liverpool holds international exhibitions of modern and contemporary art, including work from Picasso, Tracey Emin and Sir Peter Blake.
-Their impressive collections could easily take hours to explore and their kids zone is a great way to keep kids entertained and engaged too.
+Their impressive collections could easily take hours to explore and their kids zone is a great way to keep kids entertained and engaged too. * While the Tate Liverpool building at the Royal Albert Dock is closed for improvement, Tate Liverpool has moved into the Royal Institute of British Architects (RIBA) North, Mann Island.*

 The Bluecoat also offers a unique and varied programme of visual art, performance and literature.
 They host a regular programme of family events for all ages, so budding artists have a place to explore their creativity.